Optimal Estimation of Simultaneous Signals Using Absolute Inner Product with Applications to Integrative Genomics: Integrative Data Analysis of Human Heart Failure

 Table \ref{genes} lists the top eight highest ranked genes along with their biological annotations.
 All of the genes are either directly or indirectly associated with human heart failure, including those related to fibrotic myocardial degeneration, Wnt signalling activity and heart-valve development.
 It is interesting that our proposed methods can identify these relevant genes using only the gene expression data measured on normal heart tissues.

-\subsection{Gene Set Enrichment Analysis}
+\subsection{Gene set enrichment analysis}

-To complete our analysis, we finish this section with the gene set enrichment analysis (\textsc{gsea}) \citep{subramanian2005gene} using the normalized $T$-scores in order to identify the heart failure associated biological processes.
+To complete our analysis, we finish this section with the gene set enrichment analysis (\textsc{gsea}) \citep{subramanian2005gene} using the normalized $T$-scores to identify the heart failure associated biological processes.
 In the following analysis, we removed genes with low expression and small variability across the samples, which resulted in a total of 6,355 genes.
-For the normalized $T$-scores $T_j$, $1\le j\le J$, given a gene set $S$, the Kolmogorov-Smirnov statistic defined as

-is calculated, where $k$ and $k'$ are the number of genes in $S$ and $S^c$, respectively.
-This tests whether the distribution of $T_j$ differs between genes in $S$ and genes in $S^c$.
-For a given gene set, significance of this test implies that this gene set is enriched by genes that shared similar genetic variants as those for heart failure, suggesting their relevance to the etiology of heart failure.

-This analysis was applied to the gene sets from Gene Ontology (\textsc{go}) (\citealt{botstein2000gene}) that contain at least 10 genes.
-Specifically, 5,023 biological processes were tested.
-Figure 2 in our supplementary material presents the directed acyclic graphs of the \textsc{go} biological processes that linked to the most significant \textsc{go} terms from the simultaneous signal \textsc{gsea} analysis.
-Table \ref{table:t5} shows the top six \textsc{go} biological processes identified from the \textsc{gsea} analysis.
-Among these processes, regulation of skeletal muscle contraction, linoleic acid metabolic process and calcium ion regulation are strongly implicated in human heart failure. \cite{murphy2011cardiovascular} showed that skeletal muscle reflexes are essential to the initiation and regulation of the cardiovascular response to exercise, and alteration of this reflex mechanism can happen in disease states such as hypertension and heart failure.
-In \cite{farvid2014dietary}, a systematic review of literature and meta-analysis was carried out, which supports a significant inverse association between dietary linoleic acid intake, when replacing either carbohydrates or saturated fat, and risk of coronary heart disease.
+The method described in Section 2.5 was applied to the gene sets from Gene Ontology (\textsc{go}) (\citealt{botstein2000gene}) that contain at least 10 genes, and 5,023 biological processes were tested.
+Figure C1 in our Supplementary Material presents the directed acyclic graphs of the \textsc{go} biological processes that linked to the most significant \textsc{go} terms from the simultaneous signal \textsc{gsea} analysis.
+Table \ref{table:t5} shows the top 6 \textsc{go} biological processes identified from the \textsc{gsea} analysis.
+Among them, regulation of skeletal muscle contraction, linoleic acid metabolic process and calcium ion regulation are strongly implicated in human heart failure. \cite{murphy2011cardiovascular} showed that skeletal muscle reflexes are essential to the initiation and regulation of the cardiovascular response to exercise, and alteration of this reflex mechanism can happen in disease states such as hypertension and heart failure.
+In \cite{farvid2014dietary}, a thorough meta-analysis was carried out, which supports a significant inverse association between dietary linoleic acid intake, when replacing either carbohydrates or saturated fat, and risk of coronary heart disease.
 Moreover, the importance of calcium-dependent signaling in the heart failure was reported in \cite{marks2003calcium}, who suggested that impaired calcium release causes decreased muscle contraction (systolic dysfunction) and defective calcium removal hampers relaxation (diastolic dysfunction).